canonical/snapcraft/docs/qt5-and-kde-frameworks-applications.rst

 .. _qt5-and-kde-frameworks-applications:

-Qt5 and KDE Frameworks Applications
+Qt5 and KDE Frameworks applications
 ===================================

 Why are snaps good for Qt5 and KDE Frameworks applications?